Steam Machines: SteamOS

-The original iteration of Steam Machines ran, at minimum, SteamOS, a Linux-based operating system derived from Debian that expands the current Steam client to add additional functionality such as media sharing, media services, Steam In-Home Streaming, family sharing, and parental controls.
+Steam Machines ran, at minimum, SteamOS, a Linux-based operating system derived from Debian that expands the Steam client to add functionality such as media sharing, media services, Steam In-Home Streaming, family sharing, and parental controls.
 The operating system is freely available for any user to install on their own hardware, assuming it meets the system requirements.
-As part of SteamOS, Valve developed Proton, a Linux compatibility layer that would allow SteamOS-based computers run most Windows-based games, eliminating the need for developers to build Linux-native versions of their games.
+As part of SteamOS, Valve developed Proton (after the original Steam Machines had already came off sale), a Linux compatibility layer that would allow SteamOS-based computers run most Windows-based games, eliminating the need for developers to build Linux-native versions of their games.